Bishop Grimes Junior/Senior High School: Academics and student life

 Bishop Grimes provided various academic and extracurricular programs.
 The school featured an on-site chapel, held monthly Masses, and incorporated Theology classes into its curriculum.
 Each grade level participated in spiritual retreats.

 Students had access to 43 junior varsity, modified, and varsity sports teams.
 The school had two gymnasiums and an outdoor athletic field.

 Language studies included courses in Spanish, with international travel through school-sponsored trips abroad.
 In the performing arts, students could enroll in band, chorus, and drama programs.
 The band department offered courses such as wind ensemble and music theory, along with extracurriculars like pep band and jazz band.
 The theater program produced annual musicals, with past musicals including Beauty and the Beast, Jekyll & Hyde, Shrek the Musical, Grease, The Addams Family, and Footloose.

 Bishop Grimes provided Advanced Placement (AP) classes and exams such as: AP English Language and Composition, AP English Literature and Composition, AP Calculus AB and BC, AP Biology, AP Environmental Science, AP Psychology, AP World History, AP United States History, and AP Art and Design.
 In the past, they used to offer AP Computer Science Principles, AP Statistics, AP European History, AP Chemistry, AP Physics 1, and AP Physics C: Mechanics.
 They also partnered with Le Moyne College to offer access to the Le Moyne Pre-Collegiate Bridge Program.
 This program permitted students to take college courses for reduced tuition rates and provided reimbursement for up to five completed courses if students enrolled at Le Moyne.
 Additionally, students could use Le Moyne’s library, computing resources, career services, student support, and recreational facilities.

 For students with individualized education plans (IEPs) or 504 plans, Bishop Grimes employed a full-time special education instructor.
 The Class of 2020 earned over $5 million in scholarships and financial awards.

 Since September 2021, all enrolled students received an iPad, replacing the school’s previous use of Chromebooks.

 Bishop Grimes had various clubs and extracurricular activities.
 Clubs included student government, yearbook & photography, drama & theater, ski & snowboard club, history bowl club, right to life club, and an international club.

+A banner displaying the Bishop Grimes alma mater hangs near the ceiling of the school gymnasium, alongside an American flag.